schik/burn/README.md

 CDPlayer
 ------------
-You also need CDPlayer to use Burn.
+You might also need CDPlayer to use Burn.
 This is because Burn uses the AudioCD.bundle included in CDPlayer to read an audio CD's TOC.
 Burn now also relies on CDPlayer for adding audio CD tracks to a CD description either via DnD or using the new services.